haesleinhuepf/devbio-napari/README.md

 ## Contributing

 Contributions are very welcome.
-Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
+If you want to suggest a new napari plugin to become part of this distribution, please make sure it interoperates nicely with the other plugins.
+For example, if the plugin you suggest provided cell segmentation algorithms, please check if the resulting segmented cells can be analysed using napari-skimage-regionprops.

 ## License

-Distributed under the terms of the [BSD-3] license, "devbio" is free and open source software
+Distributed under the terms of the [BSD-3] license, "devbio-napari" is free and open source software

 ## Issues